Congratulations! Maybe you have already made your first investment or are right on the verge of becoming a bona fide investor.

 Confidence comes naturally with education and experience.
 As a new investor, you don’t know what you don’t know yet.

-Since this is mostly a matter of personal preference, you can easily figure this part out on your own.
-Do you want to know the difference between a mutual fund and a retirement date fund?
+Since this is mostly a personal preference, you can easily figure this part out on your own.
+Do you want to know the difference between mutual and retirement date funds?